 Often, the barrier that keeps individuals from pursuing a life in recovery is the knowledge that the first step—withdrawal and detox—is mentally taxing and physically and psychologically demanding.
-The detox process can be very painful and even create or exacerbate risks to your health, especially when you attempt it without medical supervision during withdrawals.
+The detox process can be very painful.
+It can even create or exacerbate risks to your health.
+This is especially when you attempt it without medical supervision during withdrawals.
 So why do so many people attempt to do it on their own?

 There are so many potentials for things to go wrong when choosing to pursue sobriety and beginning withdrawal and detoxification.
-The process itself can be dangerous when you have not prepared yourself with a supportive community and an appropriate environment.
+The process itself can be dangerous.
+This is especially true when you have not prepared yourself with a supportive community and an appropriate environment.
 Detox can also worsen preexisting health conditions or cause a return to drug or alcohol abuse if not handled properly.
-Sometimes even mild symptoms, like fever or insomnia, can prevent someone from following through with their detox plan, potentially worsening the addiction.
+Sometimes even mild symptoms, like fever or insomnia, can prevent someone from following through with the help of a medical detox center, potentially worsening the addiction.

-The act of abstaining from use is the first step, but it is only the very beginning of the recovery process.
-Having a medically supervised detox can be the right choice to make sure that your first step into recovery actually starts you on the path towards where you want to be.
+The act of abstaining from use is the first step.
+However, it is only the very beginning of the recovery process.
+Having a medically supervised detox can be the right choice.
+It’s the best way to make sure that your first step into recovery actually starts you on the path toward where you want to be.

 Withdrawal generally begins within eight to 24 hours of last substance consumption, sometimes sooner.
 Depending on the substance and how long it has been used, withdrawal can last anywhere from a few days to a few weeks.